flashcarts/nds-index/_card/r4isdhc-hk-2020-star year.md

 - url: /assets/images/cards/r4isdhc-hk/2020-2023/Box_Back.jpg
 ---

 This flashcart is an R4iLS clone.
-It is typically sold as a "Dual Core" 2020-2023 flashcart from r4isdhc.hk.
+It is typically sold as a "Dual Core" flashcart with a year of 2020 or newer from r4isdhc.hk with the year being inside a star shape inside of a banner.
 This means that it will not work without a microSD card inserted into the card.

 This flashcart cannot be flashed for ntrboot.
 Note that some [2020 models have been shipped with R4iTT-clone hardware](/card/r4isdhc-hk-pre2020) instead of being based on the R4iLS.